italicninja/todbot/README.md

 ![PostMessage](readme/post_message.png)

+To toggle Horizon NM usage (They Era+ the mob windows) yse `/todbot horizon` or add to startup script

 ## Bugs
 - An event is triggered when morning despawns night mobs
 - An event is triggered when avatars are despawned